 Screen Saver activity can interrupt signal processing.
 For optimum performance when recording, disable the Screen Saver when using a DAW.

-2. In the Personalization section, click Change screen saver.
-The Screen Save Settings window opens.
+2. In the Lock screen section, click Screen saver settings.
+The Screen Saver Settings window will open.

 3. Select (None) from the Screen saver drop menu.